zhangqianhui/Swapping-Autoencoder-tf/README.md

 # swapping-autoencoder-tf
-The unofficial  tensorflow implementation of Swapping Autoencoder for Deep Image Manipulation
+The unofficial  tensorflow implementation of Swapping Autoencoder for Deep Image Manipulation.
+Pdf linking: [Swapping AutoEncoder](https://arxiv.org/abs/2007.00653)

 ![](img/model.png)

+# Differences

+This implementation has three main differences with original paper.
+(1) trained on 256x256 images, not 512
+(2) Use AdaIn, not modulation/demodulation layer.
+We will update it in the next few days.

 ## Dependencies